From Language Models over Tokens to Language Models over Characters: Introduction

-$\hookrightarrow$ \emph{Character-level constraints:} Enforcing character-level constraints on allowed strings is a promising area that has received much recent attention \citep[e.g.,][]{picard,synchromesh,geng2023grammar,guidance,outlines,koo2024automatabased}.
+$\hookrightarrow$ \emph{Character-level constraints:} Enforcing character-level constraints on allowed strings is a promising area that has received much recent attention \citep[e.g.,][]{picard,synchromesh,geng2023grammar,guidance,outlines,koo2024automatabased,loula2025syntactic}.

 $\hookrightarrow$ \emph{Computational psycholinguistics:} Computing the contextual surprisal (negative log probability) of a character substring to predict human reading times \citep{hale2001probabilistic,levy-2008}.
 Two recent papers \citep{oh2024leading,pimentel2024compute} have given algorithms for computing the surprisal of whitespace-separated \emph{words} under a number of strong assumptions.
-Our algorithms can compute the contextual surprisal of arbitrary character strings. \citet{giulianelli-etal-2024-proper} show experimentally that having the flexibility to compute character substring surprisals leads to a more predictive model of reading behavior than a fixed notion of a word.
+Our algorithms can compute the contextual surprisal of arbitrary character strings. \citet{giulianelli-etal-2024-proper} show experimentally that having the flexibility to compute character substring surprisals leads to a more predictive model of reading time than a fixed notion of a word.\looseness=-1

 \paragraph{Does it work?} In the experimental portion of our paper (\cref{sec:experiments}), we report the empirical runtime of our algorithm for converting token-level language models to character-level ones and quantify its accuracy in estimating the conditional distribution over characters.
-We find that even with a limited computational budget, our method is able to provide an accurate estimate of the conditional distribution over the next character under two publicly available language models (GPT2-large and Llama 3.1 8B).
-We defer further discussion to \cref{sec:experiments}. s
+We find that even with a limited computational budget, our method provides an accurate estimate of the conditional distribution over the next character under four publicly available language models.\footnote{Specifically, \href{https://huggingface.co/meta-llama/Llama-3.2-1B}{Llama-3.2-1B}, \href{https://huggingface.co/meta-llama/Llama-3.1-8B}{Meta-Llama-3.1-8B}, \href{https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Llama-8B}{DeepSeek-R1-Distill-Llama-8B}, and \href{https://huggingface.co/microsoft/phi-4}{phi-4~(14B)}.} We also find that the compression rate (bits/byte) is significantly improved by estimating the probability of the corpus as a character string rather than a canonical token string.